kreso975/homebridge-http-sensors-switches/README.md

 <img src="https://img.shields.io/badge/homebridge-^1.8.0%20%7C%7C%20^2.0.0.beta.0-brightgreen">

 This plugin communicate with your devices over HTTP.
-Currently it supports Switches and Temperature/Humidity sensor.<br><br>
+Currently it supports Switches and Temperature/Humidity sensor.
+Temperature and Humidity can also be read using basic MQTT functionality.<br><br>

 ## 💡 Switch